All Episodes

 This is no way it was motivated by left ideology.

-Perhaps it had been confirmed by multiple sources, and the leaked DOJ memo by Steven Crowder, for which he got subpoenaed.
+It had been confirmed by multiple sources and the leaked DOJ memo by Stephen Crowder, for which he got subpoena.

 Sounds real.